AdobeDocs/analytics-platform.en/help/stitching/shared-devices.md

 The order success (purchase) events assign the data accurately to the correct email.
 How this assignment impacts your analysis depends on how you perform analysis:

 - Device centric approach: analysis performed using the Device ID.
-With this approach, both authenticated and unauthenticated data is included in analysis.
+With this approach, both authenticated and unauthenticated data are included in analysis.
 However, this approach does not allow for a more person based analysis.
 - Person centric approach: analysis performed using the email address or other person identifier.
 With this approach, only authenticated events are included in the analysis.
 This approach doesn't provide a complete picture of the customer journey, including acquisition

+## Improve person centric analysis

+To improve person centric analysis of shared devices, you have two options: use stitching, or implement ECID reset functionality.

-## Stitching
+### Stitching

 The stitching process addresses the shortcoming of the person centric approach.
-Stitching adds the selected person identifier (in the example, the email) to events where that identifier does not exist.
+Stitching adds the selected person identifier (in the example data, the email) to events where that identifier does not exist.
 Stitching leverages a mapping between Device IDs and Person IDs to ensure that both authenticated and unauthenticated traffic can be used in analysis, keeping it person centric.
 See [Stitching](overview.md) for more information.

 Stitching can attribute shared device data using either last-auth attribution or device-split attribution.

-### Last-auth attribution
+#### Last-auth attribution

 Last-auth attributes all unknown activity from a shared device to the user who last authenticated.
 Last-auth is used in Audience Manager, and is the preferred approach for Real-Time Customer Data Profile use cases.
 The Experience Platform Identity Service builds the graph based on the last-auth attribution and, as such, is used in graph-based stitching.